utkarsh2811/docs-dev/source/includes/_applications.md

 # Applications

-Intempt Application represents integration of Intempt with one of supported platforms (Shopify, HubSpot, POS system, etc.) or client's website/mobile app.
+Intempt Application represents integration of Intempt with one of supported platforms (Shopify, HubSpot, Magento, POS system, etc.) or client's website/mobile app.

 ## Get All Applications